scala/scala3/docs/docs/usage/scaladoc/scaladocDocstrings.md

 # {{page.title}}

-This chapater describes how to write correctly docstrings and how to use all available features of scaladoc.
+This chapter describes how to correctly write docstrings and how to use all the available features of scaladoc.
 Since many things are the same as in the old scaladoc, some parts are reused from this [article](https://docs.scala-lang.org/overviews/scaladoc/for-library-authors.html)